Rescue: Ranking LLM Responses with Partial Ordering to Improve Response Generation: Introduction

+We focus on LLM responses that consist of \emph{a predicted label} and \emph{a detailed explanation}.
+LLMs should provide not only accurate labels but also sound rationales to support their predictions.
+Explanations can be generated using methods such as chain- or tree-of-thoughts and self-reflection~\cite{paper:yao2022react,wei2023chainofthought,paper:tree-of-thought,paper:reflexion,asai2023selfrag}.
+Explanations can also be embedded in prompts to guide LLMs in new tasks via in-context learning~\cite{ye2023complementary}.
+In this paper, we advance the research by investigating methods to train an open-source LLM to effectively rank candidate responses, which we gather from various sources.
+Learning to rank responses allows the LLM to differentiate between sound and flawed explanations for a specific task, thereby enhancing response generation.

+Interestingly, accurate model predictions often come with high-quality explanations.
+Studies have shown that when LLMs are confident in their responses, they not only provide accurate answers but also offer solid justifications.
+On the flip side, when they're uncertain, their explanations can falter or be completely hallucinated~\cite{singh2023confidencecompetence,liu2023prudent,sun2024trustllm}.
+Our paper builds on this insight to rank candidate responses.
+We place human responses above model responses with correct labels, which in turn are prioritized over incorrect responses.
+This hierarchy encourages the LLM to generate explanations comparable to humans' or, at the very least, to produce explanations that lead to accurate labels.

+Our method benefits from requiring minimal expert annotations, which is a frequent challenge in most domain-specific tasks.
+Unlike reinforcement learning with human feedback (RLHF; Ziegler et al., 2020) or direct preference optimization (DPO; Rafailov et al., 2023) , which need extensive expert-annotated data, our approach is cost-effective and practical in resource-constrained situations.
+We employ a partial ordering of LLM responses, which can be acquired with limited human annotations or through heuristic functions.
+This study's contributions are summarized as follows: \begin{itemize}[topsep=5pt,itemsep=0pt,leftmargin=*]

+\item We seek to improve LLMs' response generation.
+In training, we supplement each example with candidate responses, featuring a mix of accurate and inaccurate predictions, and sound and flawed explanations.
+For tasks with long contexts, we anchor responses in different parts of the context to increase diversity.
+LLM is trained to prioritize the best responses using the ranking metric.

-We test our system's improved reasoning abilities using benchmark datasets, including a new multi-document question answering dataset \cite{paper:nelson_liu_lost}.
-We conduct a series of ablation studies to understand crucial factors, including how to gather diverse candidate responses, determine their most suitable order, and balance supervised fine-tuning with ranking metrics.
-We discuss challenges faced during our experiments and shed light on potential future directions.
-Our approach, named \textsc{RRescue}, presents a promising avenue for enhancing LLMs' contextual understanding via response ranking.
+\item We test our system's response generation using multiple benchmarks, and conduct ablation studies to understand crucial factors, such as how to gather candidate responses, determine their most suitable order, and balance supervised fine-tuning with ranking metrics.
+Our approach, named \textsc{Rescue}, offers a promising avenue for enhancing the response generation and task accuracy of LLMs.